acerunox/ppap-cpp/README.md

 # Exercises from "Programming: Principles and Practice Using C++"

 This repository contains exercises that I have done from the book **Programming: Principles and Practice Using C++ (2014)** by *Bjarne Stroustrup*.
-All of them were done on Manjaro Linux with Visual Studio Code.
-I've previously done exercies up to chapter 10 (using Windows 10 with Visual Studio Community 2019), however after taking a longer break I've felt that it would be better to start over.
+All of them were done on either Manjaro Linux or Windows 10.
+I've previously done exercies up to chapter 10, however after taking a longer break I've felt that it would be better to start over.

 Some points:
 -   I don't use the provided `std_lib_facilities.h`, I prefer to include libraries on my own.